PAUDBUNL

 2000-FIND-NEXT-AUTH-SUMMARY (root segment retrieval):

-'GB'status is treated as an unexpected IMS error: it displays the status and the key feedback area (PAUT-KEYFB), then calls 9999-ABEND. -
+Any other non-space, non-'GB' status is treated as an unexpected IMS error: it displays the status and the key feedback area (PAUT-KEYFB), then calls 9999-ABEND.

 3000-FIND-NEXT-AUTH-DTL (child segment retrieval):